pdefusco/CDE_First_Step/step_by_step_guides/english.md

 To reproduce the tutorial you will need:

 * A CDE Virtual Cluster in Azure, AWS, OCP or Cloudera ECS.
+Either Spark 2 or 3 ok.
 * Your Public or Private Cloud Storage location (e.g. "s3a://bucket" in AWS).
 * Your CDP Workload User and Password.
 * This guide assumes that your user has already been granted permission to the CDP Environment.
 If not, please check with your CDP Admin to ensure you have been given the proper CDE User Roles and ID Broker Mappings.